Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/Project_03_Ecommerce_Marketing_Analysis/Findings/key_business_findings.md

 This demonstrates that the landing page receiving the most visitors was not necessarily the page generating the strongest conversion performance.

-The result suggests that landing-page design and message alignment had an important relationship with purchase behaviour.
+The result suggests that landing-page experience was associated with differences in purchase behaviour.

 ---